Interstate 476: Tolls

-The Northeast Extension of the Pennsylvania Turnpike uses all-electronic tolling, with tolls payable by toll by plate, which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner, or E-ZPass.
-Tolls along the Northeast Extension, along with the mainline Pennsylvania Turnpike east of Reading, are collected through overhead gantries positioned in between exits.
+The Northeast Extension of the Pennsylvania Turnpike uses open road tolling, with tolls payable by toll by plate, which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner, or E-ZPass.
+Tolls along the Northeast Extension are collected through overhead gantries positioned in between exits.

-As of 2025, it costs a passenger vehicle $37.34 to travel the length of the Northeast Extension using toll by plate and $18.67 using E-ZPass.
+As of 2026, it costs a passenger vehicle $38.88 to travel the length of the Northeast Extension using toll by plate and $19.44 using E-ZPass.

 Services

 Emergency assistance and information

 The Northeast Extension formerly had a call box every mile (1 mi) for its entire length.
 In September 2017, the turnpike commission began removing the call boxes due to increased mobile phone usage making the call boxes obsolete.
 Motorists may also dial *11 on their mobile phones.
 First responder services are available to all turnpike customers via the GEICO Safety Patrol program.
 The safety patrol program, which is free, looks for disabled motorists, debris, and accidents along the roadway and provides assistance.
 The patrol service is available 24 hours every day of the year.
 Each patrol vehicle covers a 20 to 25 mi stretch of the turnpike.
 Towing services are available from authorized service garages located near the highway.
 Pennsylvania State Police Troop T patrols the Pennsylvania Turnpike Northeast Extension.
 It has headquarters in Highspire (along the mainline turnpike) and a substation along the Northeast Extension at Pocono.

 The Pennsylvania Turnpike Commission (PTC) broadcasts current roadway, traffic, and weather conditions via highway advisory radio transmitters at each exit.
 Broadcasts are available on 1640 kHz AM and can be received approximately 2 mi away from each exit.
 The 511PA travel information service provides alerts, an interactive map, weather information, and traffic cameras to motorists.
 There are variable-message signs located along the roadway that provide information to motorists such as accidents, construction, weather, and traffic congestion.